 Between the costs and constraints of traditional work, traveling more is something most people only dream of.
 Fortunately, there are more than a dozen ways to make your dreams a reality.
 Whether you want to travel full-time or simply travel more, here are my top recommendations to travel for money:

-• Proofreading is one of most flexible freelance gigs, and you can learn more about it in the FREE 4-Figure Side Hustle training, which teaches you the five-step process to becoming a profitable proofreader.
+• Proofreading is one of most flexible freelance gigs, and you can learn more about it in the FREE 4-Figure Side Hustle training, which teaches you the four-step process to becoming a profitable proofreader.

 • Blogging: This is a slow business model overall, but there’s serious income potential — I went from high school band teacher to 7-figure business owner in 5 years.
 Learn how to get started with my free How to Start a Blog Guide.